Economics, Banking and Finance MScStudy level: Postgraduate

 - Research enriched learning

-You will study current and seminal academic research in the field of finance research and move towards greater independent learning through the use of our online platform.
+You will seek to study current and seminal academic research in the field of finance research and move towards greater independent learning through the use of our online platform.

 Ever since the recent global economic crisis, the financial services sector has had to respond to increasing levels of scrutiny and to develop and enforce stringent codes of ethics.

-You will learn to adhere to the highest levels of professional conduct.
+You will aim to learn to adhere to the highest levels of professional conduct.

 You’ll explore the importance of electronic decision-support tools in the financial services sector and use industry-standard software as part of your learning throughout your studies.